 Advanced Design Issues

-Because the type information of a remote type is required by the client, it is often easiest to deploy the remote type assembly on the client.
-However, in many cases you do not want the client to have access to the implementation of the type.
+Because the type information of a remote type is required by the client, it is often easiest to simply deploy the remote type library on the client for use as a metadata library.
+However, in many cases you will not want any client to have access to the implementation of the type.
 There are a number of ways to solve this problem: